fxsitecompat/www.fxsitecompat.dev/content/docs/2018/keydown-and-keyup-events-are-now-fired-during-ime-composition.md

 });
 ```

-The new behaviour has already been enabled in the Nightly and early Beta/DevEdition channels as of Firefox 61.
-Web application developers are encouraged to test with one of the [pre-release builds](https://www.mozilla.org/firefox/channel/desktop/) so the app will continue working as expected for CJKT users.
+The new behaviour had been enabled in the Nightly and early Beta/DevEdition channels as of Firefox 61.
+Web application developers are encouraged to test their app so it will continue working as expected for CJKT users.
 More detailed implementation note can be found in a [newsgroup post](https://groups.google.com/d/topic/mozilla.dev.platform/oZEz5JH9ZK8/discussion) by Mozilla's internationalization engineer.